 Item types are types of objects, with associated metadata.
-Omeka comes with pre-defined item types with fields, but you can easily edit these types, or add your own types.
+Omeka comes with the Dublin Core item types, but you can easily edit these, or add your own.

 Pre-defined Item Types

 - Document: A resource containing textual data.
 Note that facsimiles or images of texts are still of the genre text.

 - Moving Image: A series of visual representations that, when shown in succession, impart an impression of motion.

 - Oral History:A resource containing historical information obtained in interviews with persons having firsthand knowledge.

 - Sound: A resource whose content is primarily intended to be rendered as audio.